aerospike/backup-go/cmd/asrestore/readme.md

 So --directory path will only contain folder name.
 --s3-endpoint-override is used in case you want to use minio, instead of AWS.
 Any AWS parameter can be retrieved from Secret Agent.
       --s3-bucket-name string          Existing S3 bucket name
       --s3-region string               The S3 region that the bucket(s) exist in.
       --s3-profile string              The S3 profile to use for credentials.
       --s3-access-key-id string        S3 access key id.
 If not set, profile auth info will be used.
       --s3-secret-access-key string    S3 secret access key.
 If not set, profile auth info will be used.
       --s3-endpoint-override string    An alternate url endpoint to send S3 API calls to.
+      --s3-tier string                 If is set, tool will try to restore archived files with selected tier.
+      --s3-restore-poll-duration int   Time in milliseconds, how often files status will be checked on restore from archive. (default 60000)

 GCP Flags:
 For GCP storage bucket name is mandatory, and is set with --gcp-bucket-name flag.